 The College of Law ensures that all of its students are exposed to international perspectives.
 With the exception of the special LLM tutorial and writing seminar, LLM students take their courses with JD students from the school's rich offerings on US, international, and comparative law.
 Foreign research scholars also audit some courses.
 As a JD student, you might, for example, sit in one of your first-year classes with a Chinese judge or a young German lawyer, or take an upper-level seminar with students from Zimbabwe, Mexico, or Korea.

-The following professors provide the chief teaching and research support for the International and Comparative Program at the UI College of Law.
+The following professors provide the chief teaching and research support for the International and Comparative Program at Iowa Law.

 From speakers and symposia to a law library with an outstanding array of international resources, a variety of opportunities exist for all students to get involved in international issues without ever leaving the College of Law.
 Co-curricular and extracurricular activities include:

-For more information on the centers and their ongoing projects, please click on the links provided below.
+For more information on the centers and their ongoing projects, visit UI Center for Human Rights.

 The University of Iowa College of Law